bojand/sample-react-fastify/README.md

 ## Deployment

-This application can be deployed to [DIgitalOcean App Platform](https://www.digitalocean.com/products/app-platform/).
+This application can be deployed to [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/).
 Frontend is deployed as a static site component, while the server is deployed as a web service.

 Clone the repo.